7 Best Workout Music Genres

 2. EDM

-Electronic dance music (EDM) has an even faster pace than most rap songs, with some deafening baselines to boot.
-This high-energy music will get your heart pumping faster than any other genre.
+Electronic dance music (EDM) is faster-paced than most rap songs, with some deafening baselines to boot.
+This high-energy music will get your heart pumping in the gym faster than any other music genre.

-The only downside is that some songs have hectic and unpredictable melodies, which can make it more difficult for you to get into a rhythm.
-However, EDM makes up for its chaotic nature by having some of the most exhilarating bass drops of any genre.
+One downside of working out to EDM is that some songs have hectic and unpredictable melodies, making finding your exercise rhythm more difficult.
+However, this genre makes up for its chaotic nature with some of the most exhilarating beat drops you’ll find anywhere.

 3. Pop

-Pop is the most popular music genre in the world right now, but that’s not why it made the list.
-The music is upbeat and catchy, so it’s easy to listen to in the gym.
-You can just zone out and let the songs envelop you.
+Pop music stands for popular music, so it’s no surprise it’s the most popular global music genre.
+We include the genre, however, because the music is upbeat and catchy, making it easy to listen to while working out in the gym.
+You can zone out and let the songs envelop you.

-The lyrics to pop music also tend to have positive messages, helping to motivate and inspire people to power through a tough workout.
-The pop songs that don’t have positive lyrics are usually about romantic troubles, which can be even more motivational if you’re going through a rough patch in your love life.
+Pop’s lyrics tend to include positive messages, helping your motivation and inspiring you to power through a tough workout every time.
+If a pop song’s lyrics aren’t positive, it’s usually called a “break-up song.”
+These pop songs are about romantic troubles, which can be even more motivational if you’re going through a rough patch in your love life.

-Hard rock lyrics also tend to have some dark themes, such as war and depression.
-These morbid topics make for great emotional fuel in the gym.
-If you’re getting ready for a heavy set, hard rock is the genre you want.
+Rock music lyrics tend to have dark themes, such as war and depression.
+These morbid topics provide great emotional fuel in the gym and some of the best workout songs.
+Whether you’re getting ready for a heavy set or climbing on the rowing machine for a low-impact session, you’ll enjoy a decent rock music playlist.

 5. Classic Rock

-Another reason classic rock is one of the best workout music genres is the familiarity.
-There are too many hit songs to count.
-Having some familiar songs in your workout playlist helps you focus on the task at hand.
+The genre continues to resonate with people, remaining the most popular on radio stations, with many songs familiar to young and old alike.
+This familiarity makes classic rock one of the best workout music genres.
+There are too many hit songs that work as gym tracks to count, and including some of these classics in your workout playlist will help you focus on the task at hand.

 7. R&B